Outbreak Festival: 2025

 On 11 November 2024, it was announced that Outbreak Festival 2025 would take place in two separate locations: in London on 13 June 2025 and Manchester on 14 and 15 June 2025.

 On 27 November 2024, the first wave of lineup announced for the festival was released.
-Glassjaw performed their album Worship and Tribute in full on Saturday 14 June, their album Everything You Ever Wanted To Know About Silence in full on Sunday 15 June, and a mix of songs from both albums on Friday 13 June.
+Glassjaw performed their second album Worship and Tribute in full on Saturday 14 June, their debut album Everything You Ever Wanted To Know About Silence in full on Sunday 15 June, and a mix of songs from both albums on Friday 13 June.